 Once you’re finished with the above, you’re halfway done preparing for a successful website revamp and ready to move to the next stage of the redesign process.

-7 steps to make a website redesign happen
+12 steps of a website redesign project plan

 Your goal is to check current monthly performance and compare it later to the redesigned website indicators.
 Below are some metrics you can choose from depending on the relevance of each for your case.